 I Am Noticing Symptoms, Does This Mean I Have an STI?

 Some of the previously mentioned symptoms of STIs are also symptoms shared by non-STIs.
-If you are experiencing certain symptoms, such as painful urination, yellow discharge, unpleasant genital odor, pelvic pain, or genital growths, these may be symptoms of non-STIs (e.g., urinary tract infections6, yeast infections7, bacterial vaginosis7, pearly penile papules8 and Fordyce spots9).
-If you find yourself experiencing any of these symptoms, you should still visit a medical professional, so they can diagnose you and prescribe you with an appropriate treatment.
+If you are experiencing certain symptoms, such as painful urination, yellow discharge, unpleasant genital odor, pelvic pain, or genital growths, these may be symptoms of non-STIs (e.g., urinary tract infections6, yeast infections7, bacterial vaginosis7, pearly penile papules8, and Fordyce spots9).
+If you find yourself experiencing any of these symptoms, you should still visit a medical professional, so they can diagnose you and prescribe you appropriate treatment.

 STIs are generally divided into three categories that are dependent on the pathological nature of the disease: parasitic infections, bacterial infections, and viral infections.
 If you present any of these symptoms, visit your medical practitioner immediately for an official medical diagnosis.